 The ancient Greek physician Hippocrates once said that "All disease begins in the gut."
 This oft-cited maxim still holds true, especially in modern times when so many factors are impacting our microbiomes, our digestion, and our overall gut health.

 Improving and maintaining strong digestion is essential for robust health.
 Healthy digestion is responsible for optimal nutrient absorption, proper energy production and metabolism, and elimination of toxins and other waste products.
-A diverse microbiome protects us from infection and supports a healthy mind and mood, among many other things.
+A diverse microbiome protects us from illness and supports a healthy mind and mood, among many other things.
 Here are some tips that will help you optimize your gut health and improve digestion.

 Healthy digestion begins in the mind, before food even enters the mouth.
 Sit down to eat.
 Take a few deep breaths to relax and feel gratitude for your meal.
 The sight and smell of food allow the salivary glands to begin to produce the enzymes necessary to initiate the breakdown of food.
 Eliminate distractions, such as watching television or reading, so you can actually taste your food and sense when you're full.
 Slow down and eat mindfully.
 This allows the nervous system to shift into parasympathetic, aka "rest and digest," mode.